Read the latest FTR Waterlines Newsletter, view our annual report, or read an article from our archive of FTR Newsletters dating back to 2002.

 In addition to her MNA degree from Notre Dame, Gini has a BA in French from Duke University and an MA in Mathematical Sciences from The Johns Hopkins University.

-She and her husband, Clint, live in Teton Valley, Idaho, where they enjoy walking their dog, fly fishing, hiking, reading, and especially getting together with their 20-something sons, DeWitt and Arthur.
+She and her husband, Clint, live in Teton Valley, Idaho, where they enjoy walking their dogs, fly fishing, hiking, cross country skiing, reading, and especially getting together with their sons, DeWitt and Arthur and their significant others.

 Since Bill’s first visit to Teton Valley in 1989, he has not been able to stop visiting this amazing oasis of fishing.
 Bill’s many accomplishments include: Assistant Secretary of the Interior for Fish, Wildlife, and Parks 1985-1988; Deputy Under Secretary of Interior 1981-84 (was the Department’s chief water rights negotiator during this period); Chairman of the Great Lakes Fishery Commission (mid-80’s); Chairman National Wildlife Refuge Centennial Commission 2002-2003; President Falling Spring Greenway 1989-2013; Member National Academy of Sciences Environmental Board 2004-2008; Trout Unlimited National Board of Directors 1992-1995; Trout Unlimited Chapter President (National Capital Chapter) mid – 70’s; presently serve on the Bonefish and Tarpon Trust Board of Directors; author Seasons on the Flats.
 Avid lifetime angler and resident of Tetonia, ID and Marathon, FL (so I can chase fish year round).